vibbic/biosegment/README.md

   - at least `version 1.26.2, build eefe0d31`

 Note that the Docker images take up ~8GB of disk space.
-Create a data folder according to the specification or use the provided script to create one at `data/`
+Create a data folder according to the specification or use the provided script to create one at `data/`.
+Edit `data/setup.json` to add more datasets.
 ```
 bash scripts/create-data-folder.sh
 ```